Y-digital-Asia/Y-digital-Asia-website/content/solutions/conversational-ai/_index.en.md

   link: "/contact/"
 smart_call_assistance:
   box_title: Smart Call Assistance
-  box_text: Reduce your cost to serve and in the same time improve customer experience.
+  box_text: Reduce your cost to serve and at the same time improve customer experience.
     AI-powered voice assistants that support the agents in your call centre.
-By performing intakes, routing incoming calls and actually handle calls.
-And a easy to use whispering function to help our agents in their daily work.
+By performing intakes, routing incoming calls and actually handling calls.
+And an easy-to-use whispering function to help our agents in their daily work.
   link: "/contact/"
 employee_assistants:
   box_title: Employee Assistants